-... for winning “Best Song” for “Myciekind maak oop jou oë” at the Suidooster Fees!
+... for winning “Best Song” for “Myciekind maak oop jou oë” - a hard hitting rap about domestic violence and coming alongside women who are suffering its effects - at the Suidooster Fees!

 We have much to celebrate!

 Our first naming of the co-op happened over a coffee and a dreaming-forward discussion, where the concept of a Co-op “downloaded” out of thin air…”What about calling ourselves the Cape Town Narrative Co-op?”…it was one of those moments where the air went still and we looked at each other and said, “Yes!
 Let’s do it”